bearitt/COSC310Project/README.md

 or "who" question.
 The method defaults to otherQuestion if the question does not fall into one of those categories. whereQuestion, whatQuestion, howQuestion, whenQuestion, whichQuestion and whoQuestion contain the responses to the user query and use a series of if statements to determine the appropriate response.
+Note that in the latest version of the program, implementation of the question methods take an ArrayList (parsed in Bot.receiveQuery) as input.
+Some conditionals had to be moved around with this new implementation to ensure accurate responses.

 ### Response
-Contains methods for responding to user inputs that are not questions (as determined by Question.isQuestion). respond contains if statements to determine the appropriate response to a user input. help types out a short manual for the user
+Contains methods for responding to user inputs that are not questions (as determined by Question.isQuestion). respond contains if statements to determine the appropriate response to a user input, including a check to determine the sentiment of the statement using SentimentAnalyzer. help types out a short manual for the user.

 ### Product
 Contains methods pertaining to the list of products in the store. getProducts